gravel driveway

 The Construction of a Gravel Driveway

 The larger stones sit at the base and create a solid foundation as well as promote drainage.
-A layer of slightly smaller crushed stone is added to reinforce the base stones and keep them in place.
+Next, a layer of slightly smaller crushed stone is added to reinforce the base stones and keep them in place.
 Finally, the small stone you see makes the driveway safe and comfortable to drive or walk upon.

 The Base Layer